-Indra focuses on Ayurveda, Trauma-Informed studies, Social Justice Responsibility, The roots of a traditional 8-limbed Yoga path and how Yoga directly informs inclusion and accessibility for everyone.
-We are committed to more diverse representation through empowering BIPOC, LGBTQIA and disabled wellness community leaders through Indra’s grant and/or scholarship program.
-We aim to reduce our environmental footprint through offsetting carbon credits for facilitator travel and working with a number of organizations to create necessary environmental awareness education.
+Indra focuses on Ayurveda, Trauma-Informed studies, Social Justice Responsibility, The roots of African Yoga and studies as well as the traditional 8-limbed path and how Yoga directly informs inclusion and accessibility for everyone.
+We are committed to more diverse representation through empowering BIPOC, LGBTQIA+, and disabled wellness community leaders through Indra’s grant and/or scholarship program.
+We reduce our environmental footprint by offsetting carbon credits, giving back to the communities we offer programs, and working to create necessary environmental awareness education.

-The coursework in this program is 300 hours and will qualify graduates to register with Yoga Alliance at the RYT-300 and RYT-500 level.
+The coursework in this program is 300 hours and will qualify graduates to register with Yoga Alliance at the RYT-300 and RYT-500 levels.

 Indra Code Of Ethics